Jakarta at a Glance

 Living in Jakarta

-Since it is the largest city and capital of Indonesia, Jakarta attracts many new residents from other parts of Indonesia, too.
-Not only are the residents of Jakarta fairly open-minded towards foreigners, but the mix of nationalities brings an altogether new flair to the city.
+As the metropolis of Indonesia, Jakarta attracts many new residents from other parts of Indonesia.
+Not only are the residents of Jakarta relatively open-minded in respect to foreigners, but the mix of nationalities brings a unique flair to the city.